After getting licensed, new officials do on-the-job training for a few races.

 mabra-officials.
 Officials only.
 Not used often and when it is, it is often notable.
 Consider leaving in each email mode.

-An open face or modular helmet.
-You will speak with riders, blow whistles, etc., none of which works well from inside a full face helmet.
+An open face or flipped-up modular helmet let's you speak with riders, blow whistles, etc. Things that don't work so well from inside a full face helmet.